 The wave has a clear anchor.
 Earlier this year the fuel and sugar group Raízen filed Brazil’s largest-ever out-of-court restructuring, covering debts of roughly twelve and a half billion dollars.

 The Raízen case shows the sophistication involved.
-Its roughly $12bn deal drew in bondholders, banks, asset managers and holders of farm-receivables certificates, and included a large equity injection led by an existing shareholder.
+Its roughly $12bn deal drew in bondholders, banks, asset managers and holders of farm-receivables certificates, and it included a large equity injection led by an existing shareholder.

 Investors are watching the credit angle closely.
 A senior fixed-income banker has pointed to the wave of restructurings, alongside global conflict and high rates, as a reason markets are newly focused on corporate credit risk.